chrisseaton/rhizome/doc/inlining.md

-The really hard part of inlining isn't applying it when you have decided to do it, it's deciding when to do it in the first place, which isn't something we have tackled in RubyJIT.
+The really hard part of inlining isn't applying it when you have decided to do it, it's deciding when to do it in the first place, which isn't something we have tackled in Rhizome.
 We always inline core library methods, but we only support a couple of them, and we don't consider inlining user methods at all.

 When you start to inline more complex methods you have to think about how deep